-NOTICE IS HEREBY GIVEN that the 2012 Annual Meeting of Stockholders (the "Annual Meeting") of MoSys, Inc., a Delaware corporation (the "Company"), will be held on June 5, 2012, at 9:30 a.m., at the Company's corporate headquarters located at 3301 Olcott Street, Santa Clara, California 95054, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2013 Annual Meeting of Stockholders (the "Annual Meeting") of MoSys, Inc., a Delaware corporation (the "Company"), will be held June 4, 2013, at 9:30 a.m., at the Company's corporate headquarters located at 3301 Olcott Street, Santa Clara, California 95054, for the following purposes:

-- 1. To elect six members of our board of directors to hold office until the next annual meeting of stockholders or until their respective successors have been elected and qualified.
-The nominees are Leonard Perham, Tommy Eng, Chi-Ping Hsu, James D. Kupec, Stephen L. Domenik and Victor K. Lee: - 2.
-To ratify the Audit Committee's appointment of Burr Pilger Mayer, Inc. as our independent registered public accounting firm for the fiscal year ending December 31, 2012; and - 3.
-To transact such other business as may properly come before the Annual Meeting or any adjournment of the Annual Meeting.
+1. To elect five members of our board of directors to hold office until the next annual meeting of stockholders or until their respective successors have been elected and qualified.
+The nominees are Leonard Perham, Tommy Eng, Chi-Ping Hsu, Stephen L. Domenik and Victor K. Lee;

+2. To ratify the Audit Committee's appointment of Burr Pilger Mayer, Inc. as our independent registered public accounting firm for the fiscal year ending December 31, 2013; and

+3. To transact such other business as may properly come before the Annual Meeting or any adjournment of the Annual Meeting.

 The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice.
-Only stockholders of record at the close of business on April 6, 2012, are entitled to notice of and to vote at the Annual Meeting, or at any adjournment thereof.
+Only stockholders of record at the close of business on April 8, 2013, are entitled to notice of and to vote at the Annual Meeting, or at any adjournment thereof.
 A list of such stockholders will be available for inspection at our principal office.